techouse/qs_codec/README.rst

    except IndexError as e:
        assert str(e) == 'Input depth exceeded depth option of 1 and strict_depth is True'

-The depth limit helps mitigate abuse when `decode <https://techouse.github.io/qs_codec/qs_codec.models.html#qs_codec.decode>`__ is used to parse user input, and it is recommended to keep it a reasonably small number. `strict_depth <https://techouse.github.io/qs_codec/qs_codec.models.html#qs_codec.models.decode_options.DecodeOptions.strict_depth>`__ adds a layer of protection by throwing a ``IndexError`` when the limit is exceeded, allowing you to catch and handle such cases.
+The depth limit helps mitigate abuse when `decode <https://techouse.github.io/qs_codec/qs_codec.html#module-qs_codec.decode>`__ is used to parse user input, and it is recommended to keep it a reasonably small number. `strict_depth <https://techouse.github.io/qs_codec/qs_codec.models.html#qs_codec.models.decode_options.DecodeOptions.strict_depth>`__ adds a layer of protection by throwing an ``IndexError`` when the limit is exceeded, allowing you to catch and handle such cases.

-For similar reasons, by default `decode <https://techouse.github.io/qs_codec/qs_codec.models.html#qs_codec.decode>`__ will only parse up to 1000 parameters.
+For similar reasons, by default `decode <https://techouse.github.io/qs_codec/qs_codec.html#module-qs_codec.decode>`__ will only parse up to 1000 parameters.
 This can be overridden by passing a
 `parameter_limit <https://techouse.github.io/qs_codec/qs_codec.models.html#qs_codec.models.decode_options.DecodeOptions.parameter_limit>`__ option:

 .. code:: python